WITH APOLOGIES TO WASHINGTON IRVING &

 She married Joseph McCoy and gave birth to twelve children, eleven of whom grew into adulthood.
 She was selfless and giving - a blessing and an example to all.

-she is at peace in the winter silence.
+she is at peace on her 100th birthday.

 ETERNAL REST GRANT ONTO HER, O LORD